zenakhane/api-creation-workshop/create-a-basic-api.md

 # Create a basic API

 To create an API you need a web server.
-We will use ExpressJS the JavaScript Web Server to create an API that provides data for Missy Tee Online store.
+We will use `ExpressJS` the JavaScript Web Server to create an API that provides data for `Missy Tee` clothing store.
 It's still work in progress and should look like this once the API is working.

 ![](./public/images/MissyTee-2.png)